aliev98/student_portfolio/README.md

 To begin with, you need a cloudinary and formspree.io account, gatsby and node.js, and of course a program where you can edit code, I'd recommend Sisual Studio Code.

 1. Clone the project
-You first need to clone the project from github.
+First you need to clone the project from github.

 2. Running npm-install on front and backend